 It was released as a plugin for testing and developers are anxious to get valuable feedback.
 The aim is to make your layout, pictures, and words look good on screen, as you would expect them to be without the use of any code.

 The addition of the REST API feature put WordPress several paces away from its competitors.
 It is no longer a mere CMS, but an application framework.
-REST API gives users the ability to manage/add WordPress content on other applications online.
+REST APIs and the WP Accessibility Plugin make it easier for developers to create user-friendly platforms that everyone can use.

 Managing your site won’t change by much but as the WordPress user base expands, you can expect to see the uptake of advanced security solutions.